Bonot moves into first place in Pool A with win over Howard at Brier | TSN

 Bottcher and Dunstone were set to face off in Wednesday's late draw.

-A game between Newfoundland and Labrador's Andrew Symonds and Yukon's Thomas Scoffin was interrupted by a leak in the Brandt Centre over their ice sheet.
+Newfoundland and Labrador's Andrew Symonds (1-4) picked up his first win at the Brier with a 6-5 extra-end victory over Yukon's Thomas Scoffin (1-3).
+The game was interrupted by a leak in the Brandt Centre over their ice sheet.

 A Pool B draw was scheduled for Tuesday afternoon followed by another Pool A draw in the evening.